Cotton Program Overview

 By leveraging the economic position of home goods and apparel brands and retailers, the historical knowledge of socially conscious investors, and the expertise of NGOs, we approach challenges in the cotton value chain using diplomatic and CSR strategies.

-Children are given daily quotas they must fulfill, oftentimes mandated to pick up to 110 pounds of cotton in a given day.
-Some children will be lucky to receive $1.00 per day for picking that amount, and then may be charged for their food and lodging.
+Uzbek citizens are given daily quotas they must fulfill, oftentimes mandated to pick up to 110 pounds of cotton in a given day.
+Some will be lucky to receive $1.00 per day for picking that amount, and then may be charged for their food and lodging.
 The Uzbek government can sell 100 pounds of Uzbek cotton on the open market for approximately $120 dollars.

 The Uzbek government enforces these orders with threats; uses local law enforcement to mobilize the workers; detains and tortures Uzbek activists seeking to monitor the situation; and refuses to allow international monitors to observe the cotton harvest.